TaxReformYYC/website-jan-2018/source/_posts/I-lost-How-do-I-apply-for-Judicial-Review.md

 That's what I'm trying to figure out.

 [Form 30](https://albertacourts.ca/qb/areas-of-law/civil/forms), courtesy of the Court of Queen's Bench of Alberta, seems relevant, but my browser won't open their PDF for some reason.
+Would someone tell me what's on it?

 The [Support in Preparing Court Forms](https://www.alberta.ca/support-preparing-court-forms.aspx) page directed me to call the Calgary Courts Centre.
 I left a message inquiring after the proper forms on Tuesday, June 12.
 I'll report back when I hear from them.